EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Identify factual errors

-Where the LA has mischaracterised evidence or failed to consider a report, name it.
-'The LA's refusal letter states that [child's] reading difficulties are mild.
+Where the local authority has mischaracterised evidence or failed to consider a report, name it.
+'The local authority's refusal letter states that [child's] reading difficulties are mild.
 However, the educational psychologist's report of [date] found that [child's] reading age is [X] years below chronological age and specifically recommends specialist literacy provision.'
 Specificity matters.

 5. 5